top of page

 • Or never truly present

 When someone does not feel free to say no, the dynamic is no longer consensual.
+This understanding is vital for fostering healthy relationships, whether they involve kink or not.

 Why the Distinction Matters

+Misunderstanding kink as abuse can contribute to stigma toward people who practice BDSM or other forms of consensual non-traditional sexuality.
 Because of this stigma, many individuals feel hesitant to discuss their relationships openly with therapists, doctors, or partners.
 Unfortunately, this can prevent people from getting the support they need.

 At the same time, abuse can still occur within kink communities.
 Calling something “BDSM” does not automatically make it healthy.
+Healthy kink relationships always prioritize:

 • Communication